rsummers11/MRISegmentator/README.md

 ```
 ### Segmentation labels

-Below is a table that maps the segmentation codes to the original bodypart name
+Below is a table that maps the segmentation codes to the original bodypart name, or

 [Here](resources/MRISegmentator_ITK_LabelMap.txt) you can find itk-snap label description.